 The only thing sweeter than a great vacation: getting a great deal on your stay.
 Every savvy traveler has their favorite price-saving tips on the best time to book a hotel (mine include checking convention calendars in cities like Las Vegas and Orlando to avoid booking during a huge trade show and visiting after major tourist events, when demand drops).

-As with other aspects of travel planning, there are definitely strategies to keep in mind around timing for booking.
-But data turns up some interesting discoveries: Most notably, that booking far in advance is often more expensive.
+As with other aspects of travel planning, there are definitely strategies to keep in mind around the best time to book.
+But data turns up some interesting discoveries.
+Most notably, that booking far in advance is often more expensive.
 Here’s what else to know about the best time to book a hotel room.

 Using data can help you discover bargains you might have missed out on.
-KAYAK research suggests that the further you book in advance, the more expensive the hotel price.
+KAYAK research suggests that the further in advance you book, the more expensive the hotel price.
 More hotels now manage their room revenue through dynamic pricing, adjusting rates continually based on supply and demand.

 Hotel prices vary wildly based on seasonal demand, events, holidays, and other factors.
 Accordingly, the data in this article should serve as a general guideline and not a guarantee for the accuracy of future hotel prices.

 It’s important to note that the biggest factor in getting a good deal on a hotel room isn’t when you book – it’s when you stay.
-So be sure to keep that in mind while researching, and be sure to keep an eye on the calendar when making your plans.
+So be sure to keep that in mind while researching and keep an eye on the calendar when making your plans.

 You may be familiar with airlines’ “21-day rule” for flight prices.
 (If not, here’s a quick rundown: Prices for airfare are generally cheapest between 331 days and 21 days before the flight.
 From that point, prices typically increase again at 14 days beforehand and then again a week out.)